callmeog/qr-code-component/README.md

 ### Continued development

-I think i'm happy with what I came up with but, I would like to make fit on mobile
+I think i'm happy with what I came up with but, I would like to make fit on mobile.

+### Useful resources

+- [W3schools](https://www.w3schools.com/css/css3_mediaqueries_ex.asp) - This helped me for the media queries and gave me better understanding.
+Its one of my go to resources
+- [Dev.to](https://devdocs.io/css/media_queries) - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.